 The Last One: When Do You Harvest Autoflowering Cannabis Plants?

 Autoflowering marijuana varieties are usually quicker to harvest than regular strains, with the whole cycle lasting no longer than 2-3 months.
 Because these plants have such a short timeframe in which to mature, they rarely manage to develop a well-structured canopy, so some of the buds will be placed lower on the plant and will take longer to be ready for harvesting.
 It’s highly advisable to harvest autoflowers in several steps, collecting the buds from the colas first and leaving the rest to fully mature before picking these as well.

 Ready To Buy Autoflowering Seeds?
 Herbies Has You Covered

 When choosing the next seed to pop, autoflowering weed seeds should be seriously considered for the number of undeniable benefits they offer, especially for beginner growers and those limited by space, time or climate.
-Check out our collection of autoflowering cannabis seeds and pick one for yourself among hundreds of autoflowering strains.
+Check out our collection and pick one for yourself among hundreds of autoflowering strains.
 If you’ve already had an experience with autoflowering marijuana seeds, don’t hesitate to share it in the comments below.
 We’d love to hear from you!